pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 Our motivation for this project was to define differing levels of a States' gun policies and monitor their affects on the number of mass shootings per State.
 We have built this project to see if there are any viable correlations between levels of policy and mass shootings.
 This can help solve the problem of gun policy effectiveness on the occurances of mass shootings.

+The analyzed data defines a mass shooting as an gun event where at least two or more persons were either injured or killed

 We have concluded that a State's gun policies do not affect the number of mass shootings

 We used the following original data sources for this project: [https://www.kaggle.com/datasets/gunviolencearchive/gun-violence-database![image]](https://www.kaggle.com/datasets/gunviolencearchive/gun-violence-database) and [https://en.wikipedia.org/wiki/Gun_laws_in_the_United_States_by_sta ](https://en.wikipedia.org/wiki/Gun_laws_in_the_United_States_by_state)